Financial-Times/origami/README.md

 oLivefyreCommentClient.initDomConstruct();
 ```

-**You don't want to wait until the document is fully loaded, call it whenever you are done with the configurations.**
+**You don't have to wait until the document is fully loaded, call it whenever you are done with the configurations.**